 This is the premise behind Dear B.J.: Postcards from the Pandemic.
-This series is a creative non-fiction interpretation of life in Appalachia during the COVID-19 pandemic, as imagined through intimate postcard-sized images and one side of written correspondence.
+This series is a creative non-fiction interpretation of life in Appalachia during the COVID-19 pandemic, as imagined by artist L.S.
+King, through intimate postcard-sized images and written correspondence.
 Each card features a black-and-white photograph with a backside written to a mysterious B.J. and signed by “ME.”
 Through these vagaries, King invites the viewer into a shared world.
 Perhaps you wonder who B.J. is, or maybe you know.
 Perhaps you relate to the “ME,” who signed the cards.
 And as you think about it all, perhaps you overlay King's visual narrative over your own.

 King began photographing her neighborhood during daily walks in March 2020, when social isolation became the normal way of life.
 These images are purposefully reminiscent of the photography prevalent during the 1918 pandemic, specifically Pictorialism.
 This turn-of-the-20th-century art movement employed photographic manipulation to heighten grain and increase shadows to enhance an image’s emotive and atmospheric qualities.
 Such images read like poetry to King and are what she envisioned when working with these photographs.